tensorflow/tfjs/e2e/benchmarks/browserstack-benchmark/README.md

     node app.js --period=15
     ```
   * --date
     - Set the date for selecting models and this works only if `--period` is set.
-The value could be -1 (the day will the date at the runtime) or 1~31.
+The value could be 1~31.
+If it is not declared, the date will the real date at runtime.
     ``` shell
-    node app.js --period=15 --date=-1
+    node app.js --period=15 --date=1
     ```
   * --maxBenchmarks
     - Sets maximum for number of benchmarks run in parallel.
 Expects a positive integer.